Skip to main content

 Serotonin syndrome symptoms

-Serotonin symptoms are caused by too much serotonin in your brain and body.
+Serotonin syndrome symptoms are caused by too much serotonin in your brain and body.
 This can cause many different symptoms, like sweating, fever, and confusion.
 Symptoms range from subtle and mild to severe or even life-threatening.

 • Sweating